 All these actions have one thing in common.
 They all have the tendency to compromise the user friendliness of your content.

-When it comes to SEO, just remember this, the ranking criteria used by search engines to rank websites is centered around user friendliness at its core.
+When it comes to SEO, just remember this, the ranking criteria used by search engines to rank websites is centered around user-friendliness at its core.
 Besides keywords, search engine algorithms also evaluate how visitors interact with your website.
 Visitor’s session duration, broken links, bounce-back rate, page views, internal links, external links and much more.

 It is very crucial for web developers to craft a website strategy that maintains a healthy balance between user friendliness and keyword optimization.
 Do not compromise user friendliness for keyword optimizations.
 Make your content as natural as possible so that readers can relate to it.
 Remember, if your website visitors are happy with you and value your content, your website rankings are guaranteed to improve.

-Make your written content sound more like a conversation between you and your visitor rather than writing a lengthy piece which seems to have come out from an institutional textbook.
+Make your written content sound more like a conversation between you and your visitor rather than writing a lengthy piece that seems to have come out from an institutional textbook.
 Understand that your website is a platform for you to express your individuality, use your website to create a brand and personal style which encourages your visitors to express themselves.

 That’s a load off my chest.
 With that aside, now let’s see how we can achieve the right balance between these two.